Senior School Assessment

 - result in the effective ranking of student achievement/performance.

 Most tasks are completed in-class.
 Some courses may include tasks that are completed out-of-class (in which case, student achievement will be validated to ensure authenticity).
 It is important that the student is the original author of all work presented for assessment and others should not provide more than a minor degree of support to produce the task.

 Some courses may include assessment tasks to be completed by a group of students.
 In such cases teachers will use strategies to enable them to assess the performance of each individual in the group separately if needed.
 This is so that group members are not penalised should any individual fail to complete an assessment.
 Typically, the strategies will be identified in the task (or task brief) provided to the students at the commencement of the task.

-A review of student performance must occur in class.
-At this time, students must have access to the marked assessment task, the Task Outline and/or the marking key, on which students can annotate particular areas of weakness and methods of addressing these.
+A review of student performance will occur in class.
+At this time, students will have access to the marked assessment task, the Task Outline and/or the marking key, on which students can annotate particular areas of weakness and methods of addressing these.

-A practical/performance/oral exam will also be held in those courses with a practical, performance or oral ATAR examination.
+A practical/performance/oral examination will also be held in courses with a practical, performance or oral ATAR examination.
 These examinations will be scheduled before the written examinations in both semesters.

 Students and parents are advised to check the School Calendar for exact dates and to ensure students are available at these times.

 Examinations are typically 2.5 to 3 hours in length and an examination timetable will be issued to students and placed on the school website a few weeks prior.
 Information on examination rules and conditions is permanently on the website.

 If an examination contains an error or questions are based on content that is outside the syllabus or there is a breach of security the school will;

 - remove the question containing the error or based on content outside the syllabus or